turnerluke/eBay-pokemon-card-automation/README.md

 # eBay_Pokemon_Card_Automation
 A Python program to automate the listing of Pokemon cards to eBay.
 Utilizes the ebaysdk-python eBay API from timotheus, linked here: https://github.com/timotheus/ebaysdk-python
+Download this repository and place in the directory to use.

 Listing Pokemon cards to eBay is a repetitve, time consuming, and mindless task.
 The workflow for doing so is as follows: